Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 The OCPI protocol is used in two ways:
 - in replacement of the private protocols used by the aggregators to exchange with CPO and with eMSP
 - to exchange directly between eMSP and CPO without passing by an aggregator.
-It's a not very common using of the protocol, as it's difficult to implement it for this purpose and both players must engage a contract themselves
+It's a not very common usage of the protocol, as it's difficult to implement it for this purpose and both players must engage a contract themselves

 Note: the above scheme about protocols is too old to represent the usage of OCPI between CMO/eMSP and aggregators.